 HITACHI, HiRDB, JP1 are either trademarks or registered trademarks of Hitachi, Ltd. in Japan and other countries.

-IBM, AIX are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.
+IBM is a trademark of International Business Machines Corporation, registered in many jurisdictions worldwide.

-Intel is a trademark of Intel Corporation in the U.S. and/or other countries.
+Intel is a trademark of Intel Corporation or its subsidiaries.

+Linux is the registered trademark of Linus Torvalds in the U.S. and other countries.